InSyncWithFoo/pyright-for-pycharm/docs/configurations/common.md

     [TLDR][2]: Some may output "unexpected" things.

+!!! note

+    For LSP to work with a WSL project, its interpreter and the executable must be located within the same distribution.

 If the executables can't be found in the aforementioned locations, see the following pages for more information: